Yes, America's Anger Man is away and this is your undocumented anger man, Mark Stein.

 Booing her.

-I saw a poll uh the other day.
+I saw a poll the other day.

-Uh thirty percent of them uh uh uh of Democrat males in New Hampshire are planning to support Trump.
+A third of male Democrat, registered Democrats, male in New Hampshire, 30% of them of Democrat males in New Hampshire are planning to support Trump.

-Uh the the Hillary is a weak a weak candidate.
+Hillary is a weak candidate.

 Bernie is a glamorous candidate who has enthused the base.

-Uh my kids love it.
+My kids love it.

-Uh Captain America Civil War.
+Captain America Civil War.

-It's it's it's made uh uh a bazillion dollars in its in its first two weekends, and uh my kids love this movie.
+It's made a bazillion dollars in its first two weekends.

 It's like the policy wonks version of Captain America Civil War.

-You've got like Captain America Donald Trump is Captain America.
+You've got like Captain America.

-That's John Kasich, whose superpowers don't work beyond the state borders, uh, to jump into the fight against Captain America.
+That's John Kasich, whose superpowers don't work beyond the state borders, to jump into the fight against Captain America.

 But nobody knows which way the black widow, Carly Fearina, she mates, she kills.

-Nobody knows which way the black widow is gonna jump, and tomorrow night Captain America has a romantic evening planned with the Scarlet Witch, Meghan Kelly.
+And tomorrow night, Captain America has a romantic evening planned with the Scarlet Witch, Megan Kelly.

 None of this matters.